How to Become an IT Project Manager

 - Principles of project management

-Many IT projects managers have a graduate degree or certificate in IT project management, specifically.
+Many IT project managers have a graduate degree or certificate in IT project management, specifically.
 According to Learn.org, these graduate-level programs “present effective project management as a synthesis of business management, human resource management, and IT skills.
 Classes might address such topics as risk assessment, cost and time estimating, quality testing, team building, and negotiation.”
 CIO.com notes that some of the best certificates for aspiring IT project managers include:

 - Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) from the Project Management Institute